joni73/thesis_trends_tdm/README.md

 Master Thesis work, LUT University, Author: Joni-Pekka Kurronen

- -raw analysis file's
+ -raw analysis file's<p>
- -R code to fetch data from scopus
+ -R code to fetch data from scopus<p>
- -R code to produce raw analysis
+ -R code to produce raw analysis<p>
- -R code used to form research results
+ -R code used to form research results<p>

  Code and data is published as is, just for information.
  It's 100% spagethi code to just get work done.